 Let’s start with a seemingly straightforward example:

 Sample Problem You are working for a geometer team that will measure the length of roads segments.
 The team asked you to design a program that translates these relative distances between a series of road points into absolute distances for some starting point.

-Designing a program that performs this calculation is at this point an exercise in structural function design.
+Designing a program that performs this calculation is a mere exercise in structural function design.
 Figure 177